In this article

 What is depreciation?

-Depreciation plays a pivotal role in accurately reflecting the value of assets on financial statements.
-It enables businesses to earn income from an asset, simultaneously accounting for a part of its cost annually as an expense.
-This strategy guarantees that the income statement accurately represents the decreasing worth of the asset, thereby offering a more precise depiction of the company's financial status.
+For those reasons, depreciation plays a pivotal role in accurately reflecting the value of your business’s assets.
+It allows your business to earn income from an asset, simultaneously accounting for a part of its cost annually as an expense on your income statement.
+This strategy guarantees that your income statement accurately represents the decreasing worth of your assets, offering a more accurate picture of your company's financial status.

-The implications of depreciation extend beyond accounting.
-For instance, it affects a company's financial strategy and tax planning.
-As depreciation is recognized as an expense, it reduces the company's reported net income, leading to a potential decrease in its tax obligations.
-It's important to note that depreciation is solely a bookkeeping transaction and does not entail any real outflow of cash from the company.
+The implications of depreciation extend beyond accounting; it can impact your company's financial strategy and tax planning.
+Because depreciation is recognized as an expense, it reduces your company's reported net income and, as a result, decreases your taxable income.
+It's important to note that depreciation is solely a bookkeeping transaction and does not entail any real cash outflow from the company.

 Is depreciation an operating expense?

-Expenses incurred as a part of regular business operations are considered operating expenses.
-Since depreciation refers to the loss in value of fixed assets over time, and these assets are necessary for business operations, depreciation is considered an operating expense.
-It’s accounted for on the income statement and represents the cost allocation of tangible assets over their useful life.
+Yes, depreciation is considered an operating expense.
+Operating expenses are recurring costs necessary to keep a business operational.
+Because depreciation refers to the loss in value of fixed assets over time, and these assets are necessary for business operations, depreciation is considered an operating expense.

 Examples of depreciable assets

-Depreciable assets are used for longer than a year and are integral to a business's operations, distinguishing them from short-term assets or investment holdings like stocks.
+Depreciable assets are used for longer than a year and are integral to a business's operations.
+This distinguishes them from short-term assets or investment holdings like stocks.
 Depreciable assets are generally tangible, fixed assets—that is, physical, long-term assets.
-Intangible assets do not depreciate.
+By their nature, intangible assets don’t depreciate.

 Examples of depreciable assets include:

-• Industrial machinery: In sectors like manufacturing, heavy machinery such as lathes, CNC machines, and factory robots represent key depreciable assets.
+• Industrial machinery: In sectors like manufacturing, heavy machinery such as lathes, CNC machines, and robotics represent key depreciable assets

 • Office buildings and facilities: Real estate assets like office complexes, retail stores, and manufacturing facilities are subject to depreciation.
-Notably, while the structures themselves depreciate, the land component typically doesn't, as it doesn't lose value over time.
+Notably, while the structures themselves depreciate, the land they’re on typically doesn't.

-• Technology assets: Items like servers, computers, and enterprise software are rapidly depreciating assets.
+• Technology assets: Items like servers, computers, and scanners are rapidly depreciating assets

-• Office furnishings: Everyday business items like desks, chairs, and filing cabinets.
+• Office furnishings: Everyday office items like desks, chairs, and filing cabinets

-Depreciating property is a systematic process that involves spreading the cost of a tangible asset over its estimated useful life.
+Depreciating property is a systematic process that involves spreading the cost of an asset over its estimated useful life.
 This accounting practice reflects the diminishing value of an asset as it ages and is used in business operations.
-The process involves several key steps and adheres to specific timeframes depending on the type of property being depreciated.
+The process involves several key steps and adheres to specific timeframes depending on the type of property you’re depreciating.

 Key steps include: